Calculating Green's functions

 contourRectangle.
 For detailed information about each tag and the

-corresponding contours you can refer to this section
+corresponding contours you can refer to the respective section in the reference

 Output of Green's function calculations